 You can fill in the headline and ad description and add your website’s URL in case anyone wants to sign up for your services.

-This way, you’ll also make a few conversions directly through your snackable content, although your ads are targeted towards creating awareness.
+This way, you’ll also make a few conversions directly through your snackable content, although your ads are targeted toward creating awareness.

 Step 8: Once you’re satisfied with what your ad looks like on the preview, click Publish to publish your ad.